-The Bank's Shareholders' Auditors are KPMG LLP, who have prepared the Shareholders' Auditors' Reports on pages 137 and 138 of the 2017 Financial Statements.
-KPMG LLP have confirmed that they are independent with respect to the Bank and within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulation, and that they are independent accountants with respect to the Bank under all relevant United States professional and regulatory standards.
+The Bank's Shareholders' Auditors are KPMG LLP.
+KPMG LLP have confirmed that they are independent with respect to the Bank within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulation, and that they are independent accountants with respect to the Bank under all relevant United States professional and regulatory standards.